ethscape/pelagos-mac/README.md

 - **overwriteRule**: How to handle existing files (future feature)
 - **auto**:
   - If `true`, the action executes immediately without user interaction.
-  - If `false`, Pelagos shows an AppleScript **dialog** with **Execute / Skip** buttons asking you to confirm the action.
+  - If `false`, Pelagos shows a **banner notification** with the action details.
-  - Pelagos waits up to 2 minutes for a response before timing out and skipping the action.
+  - Click the notification body (for single actions) or use the dropdown (multiple actions) to execute.
+  - Notifications persist indefinitely until user interaction.
 - **commonActions**: Array of reusable action templates.
   - Each template may include legacy `extensions` patterns (wildcards like `cb?`) and/or rich `filters` (e.g., regex) to decide when the template applies.
   - Files without a source match will try to match these templates using their filters.